-Therefore practice of Exorcism, the removal by the power of the prayer of the evil work of the devil on people and things around us, starts from the belief in the existence of evil and the devil.
-If we believe in God, we must also believe in the presence of the devil and his destructive work because we can see clearly that is spread worldwide.
+Therefore the practice of Exorcism, the removal by the power of the prayer of the evil work of the devil on people and things around us, starts from the belief in the existence of evil and the devil.
+If we believe in God, we must also believe in the devil’s presence and his destructive work because we can see clearly that it is spread worldwide.

 First Exorcism in history